 He was also a member of the Disabled American Veterans, the Northeast Arkansas Military Order of the Purple Heart, and the American Legion.
 Calkin was also member of the Masonic Lodge #67 in Nettleton.

 He became a Master Mason in 2016, completing a journey he began in 1957.

 Calkin also volunteered as a driver for the local chapter of the Disabled American Veterans.
 Their service provided transportation for veterans to doctor’s appointments.

 He also never missed an opportunity to honor his fellow veterans for their patriotism.

-Services will be held at 10:30 a.m. on Monday, June 17 at Roller-Farmers Union Funeral Home located at 1900 West Washington Ave. in Jonesboro.
+His funeral was held Monday, June 17, at Roller-Farmers Union Funeral Home located at 1900 West Washington Ave. in Jonesboro.